-This IDP document is reviewed towards the end of the term of the current Municipal Council, with only one more year remaining.
-It is also reviewed at the time when National Cabinet has adopted the National Development Plan as a planning guide for all spheres of government towards the realization of Vision 2030, in making strides in ensuring that all our people attain both quality and decent standards of living through the developmental pillars enshrined in the document, the NDP.
+The current Council has had the first exposure to lead the review process of the 2016/17 IDP document.
+The efforts put that effect are highly appreciated.
+The deliverable thereof will be fully owned and driven by this leadership in teaming with communities.
+It is also reviewed at the time when National Cabinet has adopted the National Development Plan as a planning guide for all spheres of government towards the realization of Vision 2030, in making strides in ensuring that all our people attain both quality and decent standards of living and quality of life through the developmental pillars enshrined in the document, the NDP.
+One important pillar in development is the promulgated SPLUMA which will guide all land development matters in a way to uproot the legacy of the past.
 Although the faces of Council change from time to time, IDP holds the aspirations of our communities and remains central to unfading commitment of the Council and in no way shall they be "pushed under carpet".